Sustainable Food Systems Programme

 Our planet has the capacity to provide a growing world population with enough nutritious and varied food, now and in the future.
-However around 826 million people went hungry in 2021 – an increase of 46 million within a 5-year upward trend.
-About 30% of the global adult population is overweight or obese, while around 30% of food produced worldwide is lost or wasted.
+However, around 826 million people went hungry in 2021 – an increase of 46 million within a 5-year upward trend.
+Meanwhile, of the global adult population, circa 30% is overweight or obese, while around 30% of food produced worldwide is lost or wasted.

 Around 30% of greenhouse gas emissions are generated by how we produce, consume and dispose of food.
 High demand for animal products in many societies and unsustainable livestock production practices are also among the main drivers of habitat destruction and biodiversity loss, particularly tropical deforestation.
 In addition, animal husbandry and deforestation are two of the three key drivers of the emergence of zoonotic diseases with pandemic potential.